 Dating apps can be fun and entertaining.
-However, they can expose you to a lot of risks and danger.
+However, they can expose you to a lot of risks and dangers.
 Research had shown that sexual offenders such as rapists make use of online dating apps to find new victims.

-So what may seem like a harmless meet up can actually turn into a tragedy before you even know it.
+So what may seem like a harmless meet-up can actually turn into a tragedy before you even know it.
 The least you could do is to protect yourself and to keep your guards up.
 Here are 10 basic tips on how you can protect yourself;

 - If you’re having uncertainties and doubts, don’t agree to meet up